ethannicholas/Frost/docs/operatorOverloading.md

         }
     }

-If you attempt to compile this class, it will fail because Panda does not know how to add two `OperatorExample`s together.
+If you attempt to compile this class, it will fail because Frost does not know how to add two `OperatorExample`s together.

-We can tell Panda how to add these together by providing an implementation of the `+` operator:
+We can tell Frost how to add these together by providing an implementation of the `+` operator:

     function +(right:OperatorExample):OperatorExample {
         return OperatorExample(value + right.value)